 List of Load Pull Measurements Used:

 This data display is meant to show the functionality of the alignment based load pull measurements.
 Aligning is the process of adjusting the load pull data such that all the values that achieve a given metric are aligned at the same x-axis index.
 In other words, data aligning allows the user to plot contours at a fixed output power level, PAE, compression, drain current, etc.

-Gamma Points and 4 dB Compressed Contour displays all of the impedance points swept for the load pull (G_LPGPM) and also has a Gain Compression from Max Gain (G_CompressMG) contour at 4dB (G_LPCM_V).
+Gamma Points and 4 dB Compressed Contour displays all of the impedance points swept for the load pull (G_LPGPM), the impedance points at which the specified Gain Compression from Max Gain was achieved (G_LPGPM_A), and also has a Gain Compression from Max Gain (G_CompressMG) contour at 4dB (G_LPCM_V).
 A marker is defined in order to create a usable marker reference for the Gain Compression From Max Gain for Aligned Comparison and Gain Compression from Max Gain Aligned to 4dB Compressed rectangular plots.

 Gain Compression From Max Gain for Aligned Comparison displays gain compression (defined from max gain) vs. output power for every load impedance (PlotMD_R).
 The active (blue) trace is defined by the marker position in the Gamma Points and 4 dB Compressed Contour graph.
 The horizontal line marks 4 dB compression and shows that not all impedance points allow the power sweep to reach this compression level.